 One of my favorite things to do growing up on a farm in rural Kansas was riding horses.
 My oldest brother and sister-in-law have a farm near my parents with a menagerie of animals: cows, horses, miniature donkeys, goats, pigs, and even a pet deer.
 I can remember riding horses from a very young age, and every time I visit home, I try to ride.
 Sometimes we move cattle, sometimes we go on trail rides, sometimes we pretend we are in a rodeo and practice the barrels and poles, and sometimes we just go for a leisurely stroll.

 Kansas doesn't have many mountains, but luckily it's close to Colorado.
 In high school, my youth group used to travel to Colorado for ski trips over spring break.
 The first trip was pretty rough, but once I figured it out, I developed a new love!
-It's crazy to think that I've been skiing for almost 14 years.
+It's crazy to think that I've been skiing for almost two decades.
 There is nothing like the cool breeze in your face, cutting through trees, or enjoying a fresh powder day on the slopes.
-The past couple of years I have been teaching several of my nephews (I have 15 nieces and nephews) how to ski.
+The past couple of years I have been teaching several of my nephews (I have 16 nieces and nephews) how to ski.

 Baking and Cooking